epidemian/epidemian.github.io/_posts/2024-06-08-chatgpt-sucks-at-pangrams.md

 I don't know what to think about this little exercise in futility to be honest.

-One thing that is clear to me is that we're vastly overestimating the "intelligence" of LLMs, if it even makes sense to use that word on this context.
+One thing that is clear to me is that we're vastly overestimating the "intelligence" of LLMs, if it even makes sense to use that word in this context.
 We're being fooled by their apparent capacity to produce human-sounding text.

 This semblance of intelligence quickly falls apart when you start prodding the LLMs and they start "making mistakes" that no person would make.
 A person can easily check if a phrase contains all the letters in the alphabet, even if it's a phrase they've never seen before.
 Hell, even if the phrase is in a language they don't know.
 It's an easy task.

 But an LLM will make trivial errors while at the same time giving the impression of competently having done what you asked for.

-One thing LLMs seem incapable to do is to say "i don't know".
+One thing LLMs seem incapable of doing is to say "i don't know".

 ### On our mental model of LLMs